Opheliamachine: Critical reception

-Each Ophelia on display is a postmodern feminist prototype, meant to provoke us to consider the oppressed psychology of Hamlet’s co-character.
+Each Ophelia on display is a postmodern feminist prototype, meant to provoke us to consider the oppressed psychology of Hamlet's co-character.
 Is Ophelia a threat or a menace?
 Is Ophelia somehow disabled, or at least disempowered?
 Is Ophelia a heroine or a victim, or perhaps both?
-While there are no answers put forth regarding these suppositions, what we do get is a nonlinear overview of Ophelia’s largely unfulfilled potential as an individual and dramatic character.
+While there are no answers put forth regarding these suppositions, what we do get is a nonlinear overview of Ophelia's largely unfulfilled potential as an individual and dramatic character.
 What Opheliamachine lacks in plot, it makes up for it in a visual narrative that is borderline assaultive. […] Opheliamachine is not for everyone.
-There’s full frontal female nudity on display, and the theatrical conceit is esoteric to say the least.
+There's full frontal female nudity on display, and the theatrical conceit is esoteric to say the least.
 But for Shakespeare aficionados and for curious theatergoers, Opheliamachine is a challenging and unsettling experience.
+In response to the Berliner Ensemble production, Felix Mueller wrote for Berliner Morgenpost: